 What is the Symbolism of a Blue Jasmine Flower?

 A blue jasmine flower, though less common, is a good symbol of honesty and trust.
 If you give someone a blue jasmine flower, you are likely telling them that you trust them with your life.
+The sweet fragrance of this plant can’t be overlooked, either!

 What Does a Yellow Jasmine Flower Mean?